sdove84/Ever_Hungry/README.md

 Ever Hungry? is an API mash-up app that combines Google geolocation, Google Places, Google Maps, and Flickr images for restaurant lookup.

 It was done as part of a six-man team over two days.
+Hackathon project involving the combination of different data sources into an application.

 ###Languages used